 Scout the surrounding area to find where other similar projects are currently in progress.
 Introduce yourself to those on the worksite and request their business cards.

-This will also give you the opportunity to look at the work they have done.
+This will also allow you to look at the work they have done.
 In case it’s not easy to see from the outside, you can request the owner to let you have a view of the work done.

 You can ask subcontractors that you have worked with in the past, or those you are currently working with, for recommendations.
 However, put it in a way that it will seem like you are gathering information so that they don’t think you are skirting around to get work done.

-If you have finished looking for subcontractors, check online for sites like Craigslist as well as Angieslist.
+Find subcontractors online with search engines like Google and Bing, directories like Modernize, and sites Craigslist as well as Angieslist.
 It may take a few days to get a good hire, but these online industrial websites are worth your time if you have a short deadline to complete your project.
+Search “subcontractors near me” on Google, Bing or another search engine and use the local listings:

 Your material suppliers know and have worked with the best subcontractors.
-Chances are that some of them shop for materials at their stores.
+The chances are that some of them shop for materials at their stores.
 Ask the supplier if he knows the right subcontractors to help you complete your project.

 Lobby bids from your subcontractors.
 Make sure to give them a well-drawn plan and specifications of your work.